jhumphry/parse_args/README.md

 types.
 The option types are defined in `generic_example_options.ads`, showing both discrete, floating-point and indefinite (array) option types.

+Some unit tests built using the AUnit framework are compiled into `parse_args_tests`.

 ## Copyright license